 “We also believe we are the only company in the UK who can offer a fully resilient connectivity service from any venue and this, along with our in-house skills and proven ability to deliver from a wide variety of major sporting events, helped us secure the ITV Sport contract.”

-The first challenge facing the SIS LIVE operations teams was the fact nine venues were without fibre links.
+The first challenge facing the NEP Connect operations teams was the fact nine venues were without fibre links.